 • Begin the conversation broadly: "There has been much media coverage and national conversation on what is happening in Ukraine.
 Would you like to spend some time today on your reactions to what is happening?"

-• Normalize reactions to events in Ukraine and begin a conversation focused on emotional reactions: "Many people have been experiencing strong feelings about the invasion of Ukraine.
+• Normalize reactions to events in Ukraine and begin a conversation focused on emotional reactions: "Many people have been experiencing strong feelings about the events in Ukraine.
 I wanted to check in and see how you have been doing during these very stressful times.
 How have you been feeling?"

-• Another option is to tie the discussion in with the Veteran's treatment: "The news about the invasion of Ukraine can impact mental health in many ways.
+• Another option is to tie the discussion in with the Veteran's treatment: "The news about the events in Ukraine can impact mental health in many ways.
 I'm wondering if you noticed changes in how you are feeling?
-Is this something you want to spend time working on today"
+Is this something you want to spend time working on today?"

 This interaction with you may be the Veteran's first or only opportunity to express thoughts and emotions.
 Give them (and yourself) room to reflect on their reactions.
 Take your time with the conversation, allow the Veteran to add to their narrative.
 Allow the Veteran the opportunity to experience emotions.
 Reflect back to the Veteran what you hear to make sure you understand their reaction.
 The Veteran's reaction may change over time, so consider checking in over multiple appointments.